PART 5

 Water (2024)

-In-person and streaming from the artLAB at the Department of Visual Arts, Western University, London, Ontario.
+In-person at the artLAB Gallery at the Department of Visual Arts, Western University, London, Ontario.
+Plus streaming via YouTube.

 "Water (Deshkan Ziibi)” is curated by Christof Migone, Sheri Osden Nault, and Ruth Skinner.